nadpierre/stm-transit-delay-prediction/README.md

 ### Data splitting

 - The train-validation-test split was 80-10-10.
 - 25% of the train set has been used for faster experimenting.
+The full train size was used for the final model.
 - In order to preserve the distribution in the sample, stratified sampling based on delay quantiles was applied.
-- The full train size was used for the final model.

 ### Models Tested

-The following tree-based regression models have been tested in this project:
+The following tree-based regression models have been tested in this project: **XGBoost**, **LightGBM** and **CatBoost**.

-- **XGBoost**
-- **LightGBM**
-- **CatBoost**

 They have been selected because they work great for high-cardinality, non-linear and mixed data.
 Also, they have a shorter fitting time for large datasets.

 ### Hyperparameter Tuning